Golden retriever with bowls of natural probiotic food for dogs, including yogurt and blueberries.

 For a more direct probiotic punch, you can try green tripe.
 This refers to the raw, unbleached stomach lining of a ruminant animal, and it’s full of natural digestive enzymes and beneficial bacteria.
 While the smell can be strong, many dogs love it.
 Both bone broth and green tripe are great ways to support your dog’s overall wellness, and you can find high-quality options among our best-selling products.

-How to Add Probiotics to Your Dog's Diet
+How to Introduce Probiotic Foods to Your Dog

 Introducing any new food to your dog’s routine is best done with a little care and observation, and the same goes for probiotic-rich foods.
 The goal is to support their gut health, not overwhelm it.
 The key is to go slow and pay close attention to how your dog responds.
 This careful approach helps their digestive system adapt without causing an upset stomach, ensuring the transition is a positive one for both of you.
 By following a few simple steps, you can easily make these gut-friendly foods a healthy part of their diet.